-1. Bilingual Spanish/English preferred.
-Bilingual fluency may be required at some sites.
+1. Bilingual English/Spanish preferred.
+Bilingual fluency may be required at some work sites.

-2. Must perform duties with direction given, operating from established directions and instructions.
-Decisions are made within general agency policy constraints and under close supervision.
+6. Must perform duties with little direction given, operating from established directions and instructions.
+Decisions are made with general agency policy constraints, but requires independent decision- making.

 Physical Requirements of the Job:

 May work outdoors intermittently with exposure to typical Oregon weather.
-There may be frequent interruptions, evening or weekend work, working long hours during peak periods.
-May work in a confined and small classroom space with minimal room for maneuverability.
+There may be frequent interruptions, working alone, evening or weekend work, working long hours during peak periods.
+May work in a close and noisy environment.

 Mental Requirements of the Job:

 Continual interaction with co-workers, parents, and children to provide information.
 Must relate positively to children and adults.
-Frequently faces deadlines with attention to detail and must complete tasks and required documentation in a timely manner.
+Frequently faces deadlines with attention to detail and must complete tasks in a timely manner.
 Must gather and analyze data and regulatory material and make presentations to local staff and outside agencies.
 Considerable amount of variable levels of concentration with frequent or constant interruptions.
 Must be able to handle multi-faceted tasks on a frequent basis.
 Should be flexible, versatile, personable and with superior human relations skills.

 Apply for this job